browsersUI Design

 3. Dynamic Table

 This also includes several sections, and it's essential to understand them.
-First, you have the Total Data section.
+First, you have:

-This section presents the average values derived from the collected data.
-Unlike the Total Data section, which displays the overall sum, the Average Data helps you understand typical performance by calculating the mean across the selected entries, providing a clearer picture of what is standard or expected within the filtered scope.
+1. The Average Data section: the Average Data sections helps you understand typical performance by calculating the mean across the selected entries, providing a clearer picture of what is standard or expected within the filtered scope.

 Last updated